 Since 2007, the Asian American Bar Association of New York (“AABANY”), led by Hon.
 Denny Chin of the United States Court of Appeals for the Second Circuit, and Kathy Hirata Chin, has produced and performed a series of trial reenactments based on notable trials and cases involving Asian Americans.
 These dramatic programs utilized the format of a reenactment of an historic trial or appeal as an educational tool.
 Each reenactment was first performed by a core team of AABANY members at the annual conventions of the National Asian Pacific American Bar Association (“NAPABA”).
 The reenactments began as educational programs aimed at lawyers but due to the scope of issues and the power of each story to shed new light on forgotten chapters of American history, the influence of each trial reenactment has spread.
 As a testament to their relevance, the AABANY Trial Reenactments have been performed all around the country, by other bar associations, law schools and community groups.

-To date there are nine Trial Reenactments:
+To date there are twelve Trial Reenactments:

 - The Constitution in a Time of War: The Trial of Minoru Yasui (2007)